rust-lang/rfcs/text/3334-niche.md

 The attribute `#[niche]` may only appear on a struct declaration.
 The struct must contain exactly one field of a non-zero-sized type (non-ZST).
 The struct may contain zero or more ZST fields, such as `PhantomData`.
+(Note that `#[non_exhaustive]` types do not count as ZSTs for this purpose, even if they *currently* contain no fields with non-zero sizes.)

 Declaring a niche on any item other than a struct declaration results in an error.